marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/parity.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: PARITY, Parity, Reduction, XOR, XOR reduction

 .. _parity:

-.. index:: PARITY

-.. index:: Parity

-.. index:: Reduction, XOR

-.. index:: XOR reduction

 PARITY --- Reduction with exclusive OR
 **************************************